-What makes a marketer successful?
+What skills make a marketer successful?
 However you answer that question, one thing is for certain—it’s a different answer than the one you’d give five years ago.
 The marketing industry lives in a constant state of evolution.
 New trends and technologies emerge regularly and quickly change the way we interact with customers and prospects.

 Today, we take a close look at the most essential skills modern marketers must possess to keep up with the current marketing landscape.
-Whether you’re a marketing manager trying to build a more diverse team, or a recruiter looking for the perfect hire—these are the marketing skills to keep an eye out for.
+Whether you’re a marketing manager trying to build a more diverse team, or a recruiter looking for the perfect hire—these are the top marketing skills to keep an eye out for.

 For your convenience, we’ve broken this list up into two distinct categories—hard skills and soft skills.
 Let’s get into it!

-Hard Skills for B2B Marketers
+Top Hard Skills for B2B Marketers

 The term “hard skills” refers to skills that are specific and teachable—things like writing, math, language fluency, or typing.
 Unlike soft skills, which we’ll examine next, hard skills are tangible and quantifiable.
 Here are some hard skills that directly correlate with B2B marketing success: